Boeing E-3 Sentry: United States

-In March 1977 the 552nd Airborne Warning and Control Wing received the first E-3 aircraft at Tinker AFB, Oklahoma.
-The 34th and last USAF Sentry was delivered in June 1984.
-The USAF has a total of thirty E-3s in active service.
-Twenty-six are stationed at Tinker AFB and belong to the Air Combat Command (ACC).
+In March 1977 the 552nd Airborne Warning and Control Wing received the first E-3 aircraft at Tinker AFB in Oklahoma.
+In June 1984, the 34th and last USAF Sentry was delivered.
+The USAF has thirty E-3s in active service.
+26 are stationed at Tinker AFB and belong to Air Combat Command (ACC).
 Four are assigned to the Pacific Air Forces (PACAF) and stationed at Kadena AB, Okinawa and Elmendorf AFB, Alaska.
-One aircraft (TS-3) was assigned to Boeing for testing and development (retired/scrapped June 2012).
+One aircraft (TS-3) was assigned to Boeing for testing and development, and retired/scrapped in June 2012.

 E-3 Sentry aircraft were among the first to deploy during Operation Desert Shield, where they established a radar screen to monitor Iraqi forces.
 During Operation Desert Storm, E-3s flew 379 missions and logged 5,052 hours of on-station time.
 The data collection capability of the E-3 radar and computer subsystems allowed an entire air war to be recorded for the first time.
-In addition to providing senior leadership with time-critical information on the actions of enemy forces, E-3 controllers assisted in 38 of the 41 air-to-air kills recorded during the conflict.
+In addition to providing senior leadership with time-critical information on the actions of enemy forces, E-3 controllers assisted in 38 of 41 air-to-air kills recorded during the conflict.

 NATO, UK, French and USAF AWACS played an important role in the air campaign against Serbia and Montenegro in the former republic of FR Yugoslavia.
-From March to June 1999 the aircraft were deployed in the NATO bombing of Yugoslavia (operation Allied Force) directing allied strike and air defence aircraft to and from their targets.
-Over 1,000 aircraft operating from bases in Germany and Italy took part in the air campaign which was intended to destroy Yugoslav air defenses and high-value targets such as the bridges across the Danube river, factories, power stations, telecommunications facilities, and military installations.
+From March to June 1999 the aircraft were deployed in the NATO bombing of Yugoslavia (Operation Allied Force), directing allied strike and air defence aircraft to and from their targets.
+Over 1,000 aircraft operating from bases in Germany and Italy took part in the air campaign to destroy Yugoslav air defenses and high-value targets such as bridges across the Danube river, factories, power stations, telecommunications facilities, and military installations.

-On 18 November 2015, an E-3G was deployed to the Middle East to begin flying combat missions in support of Operation Inherent Resolve against ISIL, marking the first combat deployment of the upgraded Block 40/45 aircraft.
+In November 2015, an E-3G was deployed to the Middle East to fly combat missions in support of Operation Inherent Resolve against ISIL, marking the first combat deployment of the upgraded Block 40/45 aircraft.

+Six out of 16 active E-3 aircraft were deployed to the Middle East as part of the 2026 Iran war.
+On 27 March 2026, an E-3G (serial number 81-0005) was destroyed by an Iranian drone and missile strike at Prince Sultan Air Base in Saudi Arabia.
+An unnamed U.S. official told NPR a second E-3 was also damaged.

+It was reported in 2026 that the E-3 was expected to remain in US service until 2035.